 I belong to one gym, the YMCA.
 I love my gym membership because it’s citywide meaning I can go to any one of five in the area without any additional cost.
 Depending on which one I choose, there is a branch a few blocks away from my office or one within a 10-minute drive from my apartment.

-There are a lot of gym to choose from with more than 36,000 gyms across the United States.
+There are a lot of gyms to choose from with more than 36,000 gyms across the United States.

-If I were looking for a new home gym, which I am not there are a few things I would suggest in choosing the best for you.
+If I were looking for a new home gym, which I am not, here are eight tips I suggest in choosing the best for you.

 This is one of the most important factors, for me, when choosing a gym.
 Is it close to home or close to work?
 If I have to go out of my way to get there then I’m far more likely to make excuses and not go.

 I would recommend asking for a guest pass and visiting your gym of choice at a time that you are most likely to use it if you became a member.
 I hate a really busy gym where you leave feeling more stressed than when you arrived.
 Make sure it suits your needs or you will waste your money.

 Size of gym membership

 Gyms come in all types of sizes.
 Membership size doesn’t necessarily dictate number or quality of amenities, though gyms with more members typically have more classes and machines to accommodate demand.